mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 Constructing a Laplacian for graphs
 --------------

-The Laplacian matrix $$L$$ for a graph captures the same idea as the Laplacian for continuous, multivariate functions.
-To see how this is, we will need to construct all of the analogous components for graphs that we used to construct the Laplacian for continuous, multivariate functions.
-Specifically, we need to define points, functions, gradients, and divergences.
+The Laplacian matrix $$L$$ for a graph $$G := (V, E)$$ captures the same idea as the Laplacian for continuous, multivariate functions.
+To see how this is, we will need to construct all of the analogous components for graphs that are required to construct the Laplacian for continuous, multivariate functions.
+Specifically, we need to define graph analogs for points, functions, gradients, and divergences.

 **Points**

 This one is easy.
-Each vertex $$v \in V$$ in our graph will be the analogue to a point $$\bold{x} \in \mathbb{R}^n$$ in a Euclidean space.
+Each vertex $$v \in V$$ in our graph will be the analog to a point $$\boldsymbol{x} \in \mathbb{R}^n$$ in a Euclidean space.

 **Functions**